The spark plug is not much to look at, but oh boy does it have a big job to do! Your 3.4L V6 engine comes equipped with six of them.

-In this article I'm going to answer some of the most commonly asked questions about the spark plugs.
+In this article I'll answer some of the most commonly asked questions about the spark plugs.

 Contents of this tutorial at a glance: